clancyj11/obsidian-highlight-extractor/README.md

 ## License

-MIT License - see LICENSE file for details
+GNU GPLv3 - see LICENSE file for details

 ## Acknowledgments